jacoblindev/ai-pair-dev/rules/process-task-list.md

 - A series of small, documented commits that satisfy the gates.
 - Tasks file reflects progress and links to supporting ADRs/log entries.
 - Portfolio log captures noteworthy decisions or milestones.
+- Metadata headers and handoff snapshot show the latest owner, timestamp, and outstanding decisions.